Oleksandra2020/metric_mix_oe/README.md

 We find that:
 - Mixup with labels is as efficient for fine-grained setup as the complete MixOE.
 - the large size of the auxiliary outlier dataset is important only in coarse-grained setup.
-- (I1, I1, I2) triplet in combination with MixOE gives the most improvement over the other triplets for coarse-grained setup over the previous best result, MixOE.
+- (I1; I1; I2) triplet in combination with MixOE gives the most improvement over the other triplets for coarse-grained setup over the previous best result, MixOE.
-- metric learning approach does not improve fine-grained settings.
+- metric learning approach does not improve fine-grained settings, neither by itself or with MixOE combination.

 ### Mixup with labels accuracy:
 ![Mixup with labels accuracy](media/label_mix_acc_10.png)